johncmunson/react-taggy/README.md

 ## Development Setup

 This component was bootstrapped with [React CDK](https://github.com/kadirahq/react-cdk).
-Refer [React CDK documentation](https://github.com/kadirahq/react-cdk)) to get started with the development.
+Please refer to [React CDK documentation](https://github.com/kadirahq/react-cdk)) to get started with the development.

 ## Inspiration